Neurointerventions in crime prevention: an ethical analysis

 Lisa Forsberg is a Research Assistant on the project ‘Neurointerventions in Crime Prevention: An Ethical Analysis’.
 Her work has mainly examined different legal regimes under which anti-libidinal interventions may be provided to sex offenders.
 Lisa is also a doctoral student at the Centre of Medical Law and Ethics, King’s College London, working on a project entitled ‘Determining the Lawfulness of Procedures at the Margins of Medicine: Treatment, Enhancement, and the Power of Professional Judgement’.
 Lisa’s general research interests lie at the intersection of practical philosophy and medical and criminal law.
 She is particularly interested in issues relating to autonomy/consent and medical decision-making, controversial medical procedures, and organ transplantation.

-Ben Curtis is a Research Fellow in the Oxford Uehiro Centre for Practical Ethics working on the Wellcome-Trust funded project 'Neurointerventions in Crime Prevention: An Ethical Analysis'.
+Ben Curtis is a Senior Lecturer in philosophy at Nottingham Trent University.
+He worked on the Wellcome-Trust funded project 'Neurointerventions in Crime Prevention: An Ethical Analysis' while being a Research Fellow at the Oxford Uehiro Centre for Practical Ethics.
 He obtained his BA and MPhil in philosophy at the University of Birmingham before completing his PhD at the University of Nottingham in 2008.
 Ben has published widely and has publications in ethics, metaphysics, aesthetics, the philosophy of language, politics, and the philosophy of mind.
-Ben is also a lecturer in philosophy at Nottingham Trent University.

 Areti Theofilopoulou is a Research and Administrative Assistant working on the Wellcome-Trust funded project 'Neurointerventions in Crime Prevention: An Ethical Analysis'.
 She is also a DPhil student in Philosophy, affiliated with the Oxford Uehiro Centre for Practical Ethics.
 Her doctoral research, supervised by Dominic Wilkinson and Thomas Sinclair, is on Public Reason and Non-Citizens.
 Prior to that, Areti had completed a BA in Philosophy, Politics, and Economics at the University of Warwick, and an MSc in Political Theory at London School of Economics and Political Science.